AnumKhan2910/JobPriorityQueue/Readme.md

 Now on your Main activity create your job object and add it in the job queue.

-var myJob : MyJob = JobHandler(object : onSuccessfulJobCompletion {
+ val myJob : MyJob = JobHandler(object : onSuccessfulJobCompletion {
             /* On successful completetion this listener will be called and you can further proceed your work on successful completion. */
         })

-myJob.addJob(myJob.createJob(*your object to be used in execution*, JobHandler.PRIORITY_HIGHEST *add priority of your choice*))
+  myJob.addJob(myJob.createJob(/*your object to be used in execution*/, JobHandler.PRIORITY_HIGHEST /*add priority of your choice*/))

 Thats it...